MIP FAQ - GRE and TOEFL

 The GRE is normally required of all external MIP applicants.
 We cannot accept GMAT or LSAT scores in lieu of the GRE.

-Note: Due to difficulties and restrictions related to the COVID-19 pandemic, the GRE requirement will be waived for all Fall 2021 applicants.
-The application review process will be GRE-blind this year.
+Note: Due to difficulties and restrictions related to the COVID-19 pandemic, the GRE requirement is waived for all Fall 2021 and Fall 2022 applicants.
+There will be no need to submit GRE scores with the application.

 - If I don't take the GRE this year, since the requirement has been waived, how will this afftect my application?